 The harvest strategy sets a model estimated egg production limit reference point of 20% of unfished levels.
 The Western Zone egg production has never fallen below the limit reference point.
-In 2022/23 egg production was at 23.0%, which is above the 20% limit reference point (Figure 11).
-There has been a gradual decline in egg production over the last two years from a high of 24.0% in 2020/21 (revised from previous assessment).
+In 2022/23 egg production was at 23.0% but declined to 22.0% in 2023/24 which is above the 20% limit reference point (Figure 11).
+There has been a gradual decline in egg production over the last three years from a high of 24.0% in 2020/21 (revised from previous assessment).
 However some of this decline is due to the negative bias in the most recent egg production estimate (see model diagnostics and biases section).

-In addition to the existing approach for calculating egg production, a new method was applied in parallel in this assessment.
+In addition to the existing approach for calculating egg production, a new method has been applied in parallel in the last two assessments.
 This method gives a more consistent probabilistic evaluation of egg production.
 The key benefits are that i) the estimate of the unfished pre-exploitation level of egg production is updated in each stock assessment on the basis of new information and ii) the current level of egg production is evaluated against this in a probabilistic manner that takes into account recruitment variability.
 A probability distribution derived from this method is shown in Figure 12.
 This provides additional evidence that egg production exceeds the 20% limit reference point with a >90% probability as required by the harvest strategy.
 Note that the two methods produce somewhat different results in magnitude but are broadly consistent and both meet the requirements of the harvest strategy.